-As an investor in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area, there are bound to be a number of real estate investment terms that you will come across that you aren’t familiar with.
-In our latest post, we define so of the most common misunderstood terms for New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate investors!
+As an investor in North Carolina & New Jersey, there are bound to be a number of real estate investment terms that you will come across that you aren’t familiar with.
+In our latest post, we define so of the most common misunderstood terms for North Carolina & New Jersey real estate investors!

 Misunderstanding just a few terms when making an investment can have huge impacts on your overall returns.
-Before making an investment in New Jersey, Brooklyn, Queens, Long Island, Philadelphia Area real estate, it’s important to know and fully understand the terms, acronyms, concepts, and expressions outlined below.
+Before making an investment in North Carolina & New Jersey real estate, it’s important to know and fully understand the terms, acronyms, concepts, and expressions outlined below.

 A 1031 exchange allows an investor to defer the capital gains taxes they could normally expect when selling a property for a profit.
 The 1031 exchange allows an investor to purchase a property of like kind with the profits of the sale, without first incurring taxes.
 There are conditions to the exchange such as the property must be of “like kind.”
 That said, like-kind covers a wide array of properties.